 She didn’t hesitate to jump up and ask for a photo shoot.
 I had to scramble around to satisfy her.
 She was all energy and dragged me around the house in a flurry of excitement.

-I don’t get into second-guessing while I’m working.
-I don’t ask myself, ‘What am I creating?’ or ‘Who am I to think I am creating something here?’ although that last one comes up in the back of my mind sometimes.
+I like the creative process best when I don’t get into second-guessing.
+When I’m in the flow, I don’t even have to ask myself, ‘What am I creating?’
 I just get down close and watch.
-The focus is deep, relaxing, and energized~ like wonder woman, I’m all over the place, and so is the stuff on the floor.
+The focus is deep, relaxing, and energized, and like wonder woman, I’m all over the place and so is the stuff on the floor.
 It’s a visual, organic experience.
 That part is what I really like~ there’s very little rational or mental work going on.
 From the GUT is where the baby comes.
 I’m discovering her as she develops.
 I have no idea what she’s going to look like, or when she’s going to say, “I’m done!”
-I’m the innocent bystander clapping my hands when it’s all over shouting, “Wow!
+I often feel like an innocent bystander clapping my hands when it’s all over shouting, “Wow!
 Oh, wow!”

 ‘We love you!’